canonical/intel-npu-driver-snap/README.md

 ### Running the vpu-umd-test application

-First connect to the `custom-device` interface, which allows access the NPU device node on the host:
+First connect to the `custom-device` interface, which allows access to the NPU device node on the host:

 ```
-sudo snap connect intel-npu-driver:intel-npu-plug intel-npu-driver:intel-npu-slot
+sudo snap connect intel-npu-driver:intel-npu-plug intel-npu-driver:intel-npu
 ```

-If you have not done so already, ensure the following are performed in oder to set up non-root access to the NPU device:
+If you have not done so already, ensure the following are performed in order to set up non-root access to the NPU device:

 ```